Asymmetric GANs for Image-to-Image Translation: AsymmetricGAN

-We focus on the multi-domain image-to-image translation task with unpaired training data.
+We focus on multi-domain image-to-image translation tasks with unpaired training data.
 The overview of the proposed AsymmetricGAN is illustrated in Fig.~\ref{fig:mainFramework}.
 Existing cross-domain generation models, such as CycleGAN~\cite{zhu2017unpaired}, DiscoGAN \cite{kim2017learning} and DualGAN \cite{yi2017dualgan}, which need to separately train $\frac{m(m-1)}{2}$ models for $m$ different image domains.
-However, the proposed AsymmetricGAN is specifically designed for tackling the multi-domain image translation problem with significant advantages in the model complexity and in the training overhead, which only needs to train a single model.
+However, the proposed AsymmetricGAN is specifically designed for tackling multi-domain image translation problems with significant advantages in the model complexity and in the training overhead, which only needs to train a single model.
 To directly compare with StarGAN~\cite{choi2017stargan}, which simply adopts the same generator for both image reconstruction and image translation tasks.
 We argue that the training of a single generator model for multiple domains is a challenging problem as mentioned in the introduction section, thus we propose a more effective asymmetric generator network structure and more robust optimization objectives to stabilize the training process.
-In summary, our work focuses on exploring different strategies to improve the optimization of the multi-domain translation model, which we aim to give useful insights into the design of more effective multi-domain translation generators.
+In summary, our work focuses on exploring different strategies to improve the optimization of multi-domain translation models, which we aim to give useful insights into the design of more effective multi-domain translation generators.
+These aspects are not covered and considered in the multi-domain model StarGAN~\cite{choi2017stargan}.

+The proposed AsymmetricGAN consists of an asymmetric dual-generator and a discriminator as shown in Fig.~\ref{fig:mainFramework}.
+The asymmetric dual generators are designed to specifically deal with different tasks in GANs, i.e., the translation and the reconstruction tasks, which have different targets for training the network.
+We can design different network structures for the different generators to make them learn better task-specific objectives, which allows us to share parameters between the generators to further reduce the model capacity since the shallow image representations are shareable for both generators.
+The parameter sharing facilitates the achievement of good balance between the model complexity and the generation quality.

+To achieve this goal, we design three different combination settings (i.e., S1, S2, S3) with three different generator architectures ranging from light-weight to heavy-weight: 1) Architecture I has the simplest network structure, only consisting of 7 non-linear transformation operations with each using a convolution and a ReLU layer.
+The number of parameters of this architecture is 2.9K.
+2) Architecture II uses an encoder-decoder network with a symmetric structure, which has 1.3M parameters.
+3) Architecture III employs the same encoder-decoder network as architecture II while adding extra 6 residual blocks.
+It has the largest network capability (8.4M parameters) in the considered three.
+The detailed structures are shown in Tables~\ref{tab:gt3}, \ref{tab:gt2}, \ref{tab:gt1}.